Tuberculosis (TB) in Children

 TB disease.
 This describes the person who has signs and symptoms of an active infection.
 This person would have a positive skin test and a positive chest X-ray.

-The predominant TB bacterium is Mycobacterium tuberculosis (M. tuberculosis).
+The main bacterium that causes TB is Mycobacterium tuberculosis (M. tuberculosis).
 Many people infected with M. tuberculosis never develop active TB and remain in the latent TB stage.
-However, in people with weakened immune systems, including those with HIV (human immunodeficiency virus) or diabetes, and those who are treated with medications that can weaken the immune system, such as corticosteroids and chemotherapy, TB organisms can overcome the body's defenses, multiply, and cause an active disease.
+However, in people with weak immune systems, including those with HIV (human immunodeficiency virus) or diabetes, and those who are treated with medications that can weaken the immune system, such as corticosteroids and chemotherapy, TB organisms can overcome the body's defenses, multiply, and cause an active disease.
 Very young children are more likely than older children and adults to have TB spread through their bloodstream and cause complications, such as meningitis.

 Who is at risk for developing TB?